Corbett · Arrochar & Trossachs

 - Can I bring my dog up Stob Coire Creagach (Binnein an Fhidhleir)?

-- Is there mobile signal on Stob Coire Creagach (Binnein an Fhidhleir)?
+- What's mobile reception like on Stob Coire Creagach (Binnein an Fhidhleir)?

-- Reasonable signal in Glen Kinglas; intermittent on the upper hill
+- Reasonable signal in Glen Kinglas; sporadic on the upper slopes

 - Is Stob Coire Creagach (Binnein an Fhidhleir) safe in winter?